 If you want to bet on the Super Bowl online you must be located in one of the states that permit legal online sports betting.

 The list of states where online sports betting is legalized changes regularly.
 States like New Jersey and Pennsylvania set the stage for online Super Bowl Betting early on.
-States like Colorado, Illinois, Indiana, Iowa, Michigan, Nevada, and West Virginia are in various states of launch.
-Some of them already have live online sportsbooks ready to take Super Bowl futures bets.
+States like Colorado, Illinois, Indiana, Iowa, Tennessee, Nevada, and West Virginia all recently launched online sports betting.
+Each of them already has live online sportsbooks ready to take Super Bowl futures bets.

 Each state has different sportsbooks that are legally allowed to operate in a given state.
 For example, BetMGM is legal in New Jersey, Nevada, West Virginia, Indiana, and Colorado.
 One of the more widely recognized sportsbooks, BetMGM offers a $500 risk-free bet that can be used while betting on the Super Bowl.

 Learn more in our Guide To Placing A Sports Bet Online.